zhiro-labs/daia/README.md

 - **Continue the Conversation**: Daia remembers the recent conversation history.
 You can simply send a new message to continue the conversation without needing to mention the bot again.

 - **Start a New Chat Session**: To start a fresh conversation and clear the context, use the `/newchat` slash command.
 This will make the bot forget the previous conversation history in that channel.

+- **Channel Management** (Administrator only): Control which channels the bot can respond to without being mentioned:
+  - `/addchannel`: Add the current channel to the bot's allowed list.
+The bot will respond to all messages in this channel.
+  - `/removechannel`: Remove the current channel from the bot's allowed list.
+The bot will only respond when mentioned.
+  - `/listchannels`: View all channels currently in the allowed list.

 - **Automatic Table Rendering**: When Daia's response contains a markdown table, it will automatically be rendered as an image for better readability.
 This feature works automatically without any specific commands.